antonio-spano/vec/README.md

 <br />
 ttGetElem: macro function used to get a vector element.
 Params: vector, index, element type. returns the element.<br />
 <br />
-ttPush: function used to insert an element at the end of a vector.
+ttPush: function used to insert an element at the front of a vector.
 Params: vector, element to insert.<br />
 <br />
 ttPop: function used to get an element out of a vector, starting at the front.
 Params: vector, element to get out.<br />
 <br />